AInsights Entry for (Z)-jasmone (CAS: 488-10-8)

 - Molecular Weight: 164.25 g/mol

 (Z)-jasmone is a cyclic ketone with a characteristic jasmine-like odor.
-Its structure includes a cyclopentenone ring with a pentenyl side chain, contributing to its floral scent profile.
-The presence of the conjugated double bond system is crucial for its odor characteristics, providing a balance between floral and slightly green notes.
+Its structure includes a cyclopentenone ring with a pentenyl side chain, which is crucial for its olfactory properties.
+The (Z)-isomer is particularly valued for its natural and floral scent, making it a staple in fragrance formulations.

 Citation hooks: FlavScents; PubChem; FEMA